dialekt-lang/dialekt-go/README.md

-# dialekt-go
+# Dialekt for Go

-Dialekt, an simple boolean expression language, for Go.
+Dialekt, a boolean expression DSL, implemented in Go.